skip navigation

 Every Board Member is eligible for a full rebate of their player(s) registration fee at the end of the season.
 Board members with multiple players will only receive one full rebate of registration fees.
 The rebate will be processed automatically by the League Administrator.
 No paperwork is required.
 The rebates will be processed by June 30th with a credit going back to the credit card that was used to pay for registration.

 When is Picture Day?
-When is Pitch, Hit, & Run?

-Picture Day: 3/24/24
+Picture Day: 3/23/25

-How does the playoff week and All-Star Day work?
+How do playoffs and All-Star Day work?

-All Star Day is planned for May 19.
+All Star Day is planned for May 18.

-These dates are subject to change based on field availability.
+(These dates are subject to change based on field availability.)

 What other playing opportunities does SRVGAL offer?

 Stompers Elite and NorCal Valley Stompers are SRVGAL’s travel ball teams.
 Players typically come from the blue and red divisions.
 Tryouts for the summer will happen in April.
-Girls wishing to play year-round travel ball can try out for our NorCal Valley Stompers program.
+Players wishing to play year-round travel ball can try out for our NorCal Valley Stompers program.

 Does SRVGAL have a training facility?